 Replication: Studies 1a, 1b, and 3

 We summarized descriptive statistics of Studies 1a, 1b, and 3 in Table 9.
-We conducted a series of Mann-Whitney U tests and Welch’s t-tests to compare probability estimations in Studies 1a, 1b and 3.
+We conducted a series of Mann-Whitney U tests and Welch’s t-tests to compare probability estimations in Studies 1a, 1b and 3, plotted in Figure 1.

-Table 9 Study 1a, b, and 3: Descriptive statistics of probability estimation of H1 (positive) target events
+Table 9 Study 1a, b, and 3: Descriptive statistics of probability estimation of H1 (happen) target events